 - 1. Evaluate theories, concepts, and philosophies learned through previous didactic and clinical experiences; - 2.
 Develop record-keeping practices in athletic training; - 3.
-Justify clinical judgment in the assessment and therapeutic interventions; - 4.
-Administer physical assessments and therapeutic interventions patients in a health care setting; - 5.
-Recommend appropriate protective equipment; - 6.
-Evaluate patients' protective equipment; and - 7.
+Justify clinical judgment in the assessment and therapeutic interventions of upper body conditions; - 4.
+Administer physical assessments and therapeutic interventions of the upper body to patients in a health care setting; and - 5.
 Develop foundational behaviors of professional practice in athletic training.